Faith Promise Mission Program

 Faith Promise Missions is at the heart of our mission endeavors.
 What is it exactly?
 Faith Promise Missions is a God-given mission endeavor to support 12 ministries/missionaries through the faith-driven contributions of our congregation.
 Through prayer and seeking God, a commitment is made weekly or monthly to give a specific amount the Lord has laid on your heart.
 Your offering, in turn, helps to support local missions and global outreach ministries.
 The Faith Promise Mission Program was founded by Pastor John Coleman in June 2015 who recently stepped down after many fruitful years leading the program.
 In August 2018, Penney Elder graciously accepted the call to lead the program.
 Penney brings firsthand experience with missions and makes a great leader to continue to move the program into the future.

 For three days in June, the Faith Promise Mission Conference highlights the ministries and missionaries supported.
 It's an exciting time as our foyer is filled with booths, and presenters share a bit of their resident culture and stories of faith.
-This year, our annual Faith Promise Mission Conference was held June 24th to June 27th.
+Last year, our annual Faith Promise Mission Conference was held June 24th to June 27th.
 Missionaries were featured, new pledges were made and hope was shared as we saw first-hand the impact our giving makes on the lives of many!
 Below are the ministries/missionaries currently supported:

 Bless the Children